-5.24.6 EXCLUSIVE SPECIAL COURT
+5.24.5 EXCLUSIVE SPECIAL COURT

 40 Exclusive Special Courts in the Districts of Farrukhabad, Unnao, Basti, Banda, Etawah, Hamirpur, Gonda, Kanpur Nagar, Badaun, Sultanpur, Barabanki, Bulandsahar, Gorakhpur, Varansi, Pilibhit, Etah, Deoria, Jhansi, Faizabad, Agra, Kanpur Rural, Bairach, Lucknow, Jalaun (Urai), Meerut, Gaziabad, Siddarth Nagar, Mirzapur, Chandoli, Balrampur, Fatehpur, Gazipur, Mainpuri, Kannauj, Bareilly, Gautam Buddha Nagar, Hardoi, Shravasti, Bagpat and Jyotiba Phule Nagar, have been set up to conduct trial of offences under the PoA Act.
-Apart from this, in the remaining 35 districts, Additional District and Session Judge Courts have been designated as a Special Courts, to try offences of atrocities under the PoA Act.
+Apart from this, in the remaining 35 districts, Additional District and Session Judge Courts have been designated as Special Courts, to try offences of atrocities under the PoA Act.

 Workshops were organized for bringing awareness about the PoA Act and the PoA Rules as amended from time to time.
-Special Enquiry Cell has published a Handbook on PoA Act and the PoA Rules as amended and distributed to all thanas in the districts of State.
+Special Enquiry Cell has published a Handbook on the PoA Act and the PoA Rules as amended and distributed to all thanas in the districts of State.
 Posters and booklets were also distributed and hoardings/banners were displayed in the districts.
 Police Officers/officials were also sensitized.
 Besides, training was also imparted to the police officials in refresher course at Moradabad Training College.
 The syallbus on the PoA Act as amended has also been included in the training courses for police officials of various training institutes.
-During the year 2016, 10435 Police Officials were sensitized.

-5.24.8 TRAVELLING AND MAINTENANCE EXPENSES TO WITNESSES AND VICTIMS OF ATROCITIES
+5.24.7 TRAVELLING AND MAINTENANCE EXPENSES TO WITNESSES AND VICTIMS OF ATROCITIES

 Travelling and maintenance expenses to witnesses including victims of atrocities were provided as per PoA Rules, 1995.
-During the year 2016, 367 persons were provided travelling and maintenance expenses.
+During the year 2017, 744 persons were provided travelling and maintenance expenses.

 Financial assistance was provided to the victims of offences of atrocities in accordance with the provisions of the PoA Rules.
-During the year 2016, 11369 persons were provided relief.
+During the year 2017, 11426 persons were provided relief.

 The concerned District authorities provide free legal aid in all Districts of the State.
-During the year 2016, 4328 persons were provided such legal aid.
+During the year 2017, 6078 persons were provided such legal aid.